 “Perhaps couples changed the story they told themselves about why they were having sex, from an activity voluntarily engaged in to one that was part of a research study.
 If we ran the study again, and could afford to do it, we would try to encourage subjects into initiating more sex in ways that put them in a sexy frame of mind, perhaps with babysitting, hotel rooms, or Egyptian sheets, rather than directing them to do so.”

-Loewenstein does believe that having more sex, in the right ways, can benefit a couple's happiness.
-It's not just about having more, but creating an environment of intimacy where it can be organically initiated and enjoyed.
+Loewenstein does believe that having more sex can benefit a couple’s happiness.
+Indeed, he still believes that most couples are having too little of it for their own good.
+Nevertheless, the results of the study do suggest that it’s not just about the frequency of sex that boosts happiness, but creating an environment of intimacy where it can be organically initiated and enjoyed.

 Krishnamurti agrees, he explained: